dimonenka/dimonenka.github.io/_pages/about.md

 <h3 style="color: inherit">Research Interests</h3>

-My research lies at the intersection of Artificial Intelligence and Game Theory, focusing on two main directions.
+My research lies at the intersection of AI and Game Theory, focusing on two directions.

 One direction is to apply methods of Machine Learning to economic problems.
 As a notable example, automated design of economic mechanisms